dmt-software/di-plug/README.md

 ### Autodiscovery

+> NOTE: When another dependency uses a supported container, autodiscovery might end up using a different container than
+> expected.

 The code can discover the dependency container installed.

 ```php
 use DMT\DependencyInjection\ContainerFactory;